Discover how Apache Pinot's broker component optimizes query processing, data retrieval, and enhances data-driven applications.

 Make sure you've set up Zookeeper.
 If you're using Docker, make sure to pull the Pinot Docker image.
-To start a controller:
+To start a broker:

 Explore the minion component in Apache Pinot, empowering efficient data movement and segment generation within Pinot clusters.